VedantPhuse/TrafficSignClassifier/README.md

 ![](https://i.imgur.com/VzdN6tl.png)

 P.S.
-There might be a few `1+1` 's left in my code, which i might have forgotten to remove.
+There might be a few `1+1` 's left in my code, which I might have forgotten to remove.
 These were done in order to renew the CoLab Runtime.